What A Day!!!!!

 The choir and guest soloist, Dallyn Vale Bayles, preformed 10 numbers, with You'll Never Walk Alone starting the night off.

 An absolutely wonderful night.
-(It even continued in the life, at the hotel, with So Long Farewell sung as people left the lift.)
+(It even continued in the lift, at the hotel, with So Long Farewell sung as people left the lift.)